valeria-va/ROS2_rUBot_mecanum_ws/Documentation/07_Project_TrafficSigns_Navigation_YOLO.md

 # Project for Traffic Signal Detection with YOLO

-We will describe the Computer Vision based method to identify the Traffic Sign
+We will describe the Computer Vision based method to identify the Traffic Sign.

 Webgraphy:
 - https://github.com/xvrobotics/yolov9_ros/tree/main